Processes and Workers

 Each process also has a separate current selection and current record per table.
 For more information about these concepts, please refer to doc.4d.com.

-When you create a global process on the client, a "twin" process is created on the server, thus consuming server resources, to handle data access and database context.
-However, for optimization reason, the twin process is created only if necessary, i.e. the first time the global process needs to access data.
+When you create a process on a remote 4D, a "twin" process is created on the server to handle data access and database context as soon as it is necessary, i.e. the first time the process on the remote 4D needs to access data.

 Worker processes